 The dismissal of the Washington, D.C. municipal lawsuit was sustained on appeal, but individual plaintiffs were permitted to proceed to discovery and attempt to identify the manufacturers of the firearms used in their shootings as "machine guns" under the city's "strict liability" law.
 On October 19, 2004, the D.C.
 Court of Appeals vacated the court's judgment, which dismissed the city's claim against firearms manufacturers but let stand certain individuals' claims against the manufacturers of firearms allegedly used in criminal assaults against plaintiffs under the Washington, D.C.
 "Strict Liability Act," subject to proof of causation.
 The appellate court in an en banc hearing unanimously dismissed all negligence and public nuisance claims, but let stand individual claims based upon a Washington, D.C. act imposing "strict liability" for manufacturers of "machine guns."
 Based on present information, none of the Company's products have been identified with any of the criminal assaults which form the basis of the individual claims.
-It is uncertain whether any further appeal will be pursued.
+The writ of certiorari to the United States Supreme Court regarding the constitutionality of the Washington, D.C. act was denied and the case has been remanded to the trial court for further proceedings.

 The Indiana Court of Appeals affirmed the dismissal of the Gary case by the trial court, but the Indiana Supreme Court reversed this dismissal and remanded the case for discovery proceedings on December 23, 2003.
-Cleveland and New York City are open cases and the New York City case is presently scheduled to begin trial in September 2005.
+Gary is scheduled to begin trial in 2009.
+New York City case is presently scheduled to begin trial in November, 2005.